Delft University of Technology

 Faculty of Technology, Policy and Management

 Delft University of Technology is a modern university of science and technology with a rich tradition.
-Ranked among the top universities of technology in the world (#16, QS 2014) TU Delft’s excellent research and education standards are backed by outstanding facilities, research institutes and research schools.
+Ranked among the top universities of engineering and technology in the world (#20, QS 2017) TU Delft’s excellent research and education standards are backed by outstanding facilities, research institutes and research schools.
 TU Delft maintains close links with (inter)national industry, a strategic alliance contributing to the relevance of its academic programmes and career prospects for its students.

 TU Delft is leading the way in research into technological innovations, contributing to scientific advancement in the interests of society, with research emphases in energy, environment, health and infrastructure.